-If the U.S. economy is weak, we could experience continued high payment defaults on Mortgages.
-Payment defaults on Mortgages could result in accelerated prepayments of your Certificates as a result of our repurchase practices relating to seriously delinquent Mortgages and Mortgage modifications, refinancings, foreclosures or workouts.
-The rate of such refinancings and modifications could remain high as a result of our loan modification initiatives.
+These circumstances may persist and could worsen and accelerate if the United States economy, the housing market and consumer confidence do not recover or if foreign economies continue to experience difficulties.
+Payment defaults on Mortgages could result in accelerated prepayments of your Certificates as a result of Mortgage modifications, refinancings, foreclosures or workouts.

+The rate of such refinancings and modifications could also substantially increase as a result of our Relief Refinance and Home Affordable Modification Programs.
 These developments could adversely affect the liquidity, pricing and yield of your Certificates.
-Payment and recovery of principal on your Certificates could depend on our ability to honor our guarantee obligations.
-See Substantial repurchases of seriously delinquent Mortgages could materially affect the prepayment rates of the Assets backing your Certificates and Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Mortgage prepayment speeds.
+Payment and recovery of principal on the Certificates could depend on our ability to honor our guarantee obligations.
+See Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Mortgage prepayment speeds.